jennapederson/building-a-static-website-with-aws-amplify/content/_index.md

 ---
-title: "Building a Website on AWS"
+title: "Build a Static Website on AWS Amplify"
 chapter: true
 weight: 1
 ---
-# Building a Website on AWS
+# Build a Static Website on AWS Amplify

 ### Welcome!